cherryliu27/cherryliu27/README.md

 ### Hi there 👋

 Welcome to my page.
-My name is Cherry 🍒.
+My name is Cherry! 🍒.

 Currently a Web Development student studying in Humber College, Toronto, Canada. 🇨🇦